 - Preheat your oven to 160 degree Celsius.

-- In a clean, dry bowl, mixed together the crushed graham and melted butter.
+- In a clean, dry bowl, mix together the crushed graham and melted butter.
 Combine until everything is mixed well.

 - Once you are done, put it in the fridge to chill.
 Let it cool for about an hour or two.
 I did store mine in our freezer.
 You can do that, too.

-- Once the sugar and cream cheese is well combined, put in the vanilla extract and lemon juice and mix it again just until it is blended to the mixture.
+- Once the sugar and cream cheese are well combined, put in the vanilla extract and lemon juice and mix it again just until it is blended into the mixture.
 Followed the eggs.
 Slowly put in the eggs one by one while mixing.